 Character of the local street scene/context and amenity (NPPF para.
-67, HD25, HD27 and UD10) -

-The proposal site is located on a large footway in Church Street, one of the city centre's main retail areas.
-The surrounding area comprises of several retail units and other commercial uses that form the city centre's main shopping area.
-The area has several items of street furniture therefore the proposed InLink will not appear out of context within this busy commercial setting.
-The InLink would not appear unduly dominant given its relatively low height.
-Its profile has been kept to the minimum commensurate to the proposed use.
-Its slender and elegant appearance and high quality design plus the fact it will replace two payphones of little aesthetic value will complement the area's retail and busy profile.
+67, HD25, HD27 and UD10) - The proposal site is a pavement in Great Charlotte Street, outside No.18-20 Clayton Square and roughly opposite the Tess Riley's pub.
+The area consists of a variety of commercial and retail units at street level with several items of street furniture positioned along public footways.
+The proposed InLink will not detract from the character of the street scene or appear out of context within this busy commercial setting.
+Its slender and elegant appearance and high quality design plus the fact it will replace payphones of little aesthetic value will contribute positively to the streetscene.
 Given the small scale of development, it is not considered that the proposal would have an adverse impact on the amenity of the area.
-The limited impact on the area that would result from the development would be outweighed by the public benefits resulting from the provision of a high quality public infrastructure network.
+The limited impact on the area that would result from the development would be outweighed by the public benefits resulting from the provision of a high quality public

-Reduction of street clutter (HD27, UD10) - The proposed InLink will replace two existing payphones in the area thereby reducing street clutter in line with the above policies.
+Reduction of street clutter (HD27, UD10) - The proposed InLink will replace two existing BT payphones in this area thereby reducing street clutter.
 The InLink will be removed from the site when no longer required.

 Public safety, visibility splays and footway widths (NPPF para.
 67, HD25, UD10) - The position of the InLink would not affect public safety or interrupt any visibility splays or sightlines.
-The proposed site is located away from the highway, in a pedestrianised street therefore the InLink will have no effect on drivers.
-There is sufficient space on the footway to accommodate the installation and allow for safe usage of the footway by pedestrians and wheelchair users.
-The InLink has a significantly reduced footprint when compared to BT payphones and it is 100mm narrower therefore footway width will generally increase resulting from their replacement.
+There is sufficient space on the pavement to accommodate the InLink and allow for safe usage of the pavement by pedestrians and wheelchair users.
+The InLink has a reduced footprint and is 100mm narrower than existing BT payphones therefore footway width will generally increase resulting from their replacement.
+The narrow footprint of the InLink and siting closer to the pedestrian guardrail will ensure it does not cause any obstruction to pavement users.
+The InLink is of a low height and modest scale and therefore it would not constitute a traffic hazard.
 The advertising screen would operate within the limits agreed on existing similar digital screens in the UK, as per the attached document - Proposed Schedule of Operating Conditions.
 This document also contains additional information in relation to the mitigation of highway safety impact.
 There are no other apparent public safety issues.